ldijkman/ESPxWebFlMgr/CodeMirror_syntax_highlighting/readme.md

 A test

--- filename makes that they ere not shown in filelist filemanager
+-- filename makes that they are not shown in filelist filemanager

 treid to use local JS CSS files so that all smart Electra devices works if there is no WAN connection

-compressed the largest JS file to save space on ESP LittlFS
+compressed the largest JS file to save space on ESP LittleFS